lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 I'm reporting the values below the, "The following analyses were done using the lavaan package":

 Omega total = .94 (omega total values > .80 are an indicator of good reliability).
-Inerpretation:  94% of the variance in the total sale is due to the factors and the balance (6%) is due to error.
+Interpretation:  94% of the variance in the total scale is due to the factors and the balance (6%) is due to error.

 Omega hierarchical estimates the proportion of variance in the overall course evaluation score attributable to the general factors (thus treating the subscales as error).
 Omega h for the overall course evaluation score was .82

+### With these two determine what proportion of the variance is due to all the factors, error, and g.

 A quick calculation with omega h (.82) and omega total (.94)